kevin-j-m/clockwork-test/README.md

 #### ran_job?

 `ran_job?` lets you know if a particular job ran during previous executions of `Clockwork::Test.run`.

 If the job "test_job" has run, `ran_job?("test_job")` will be true; otherwise, the method will return false.

 #### times_run

 `times_run` provides the number of times a job has run during previous executions of `Clockwork::Test.run`.

 If the job "test_job" never ran, `times_run("test_job")` will be 0; otherwise, it will be the number of times that the event was executed.

 #### block_for

-`block_for` returns the block that would be handled an run on each execution of a job that has run.
+`block_for` returns the block that would be handled and run on each execution of a job.
 This can be useful for ensuring that the block you associated with an event does whatever it is that you expect it to do.

 If the job "test_job" never ran, `block_for("test_job")` will return an empty proc; otherwise, the block of code that the event would run is returned, which can then be `call`ed to test.

+### Resetting the clock

+After each invocation of `Clockwork::Test.run` and assertions made against it, `Clockwork::Test.clear!` should be called.
+This will wipe all history away and load up the clock file fresh on the next `run`.
+Failure to do so across tests will carry over past history, which will cause the number of times a job has run to be incorrect and subject to a test ordering bug.

 ## Contributing